 - The Chief Justice of the Court of King's Bench.

 - Superior Court Justices: Justices of the Court of Appeal and the Court of King's Bench, with relative precedence among them determined by date of first appointment to the Superior Courts.

 - Provincial Court: the Chief Judge, then the Associate Chief Judge(s), then Judges in order of seniority of appointment.

 - The Members of the Legislative Assembly, in the following order: Deputy Speaker; the Government House Leader (see note 4); the Opposition House Leader; the other Members, with relative precedence to be determined by date of first election to the Legislature. (see note 2e)

-- Aboriginal Leaders: Elders, the Chief and Vice-Chiefs of the Federation of Sovereign Indigenous Nations (FSIN); the senior officers of the Tribal Councils; the Chiefs of Saskatchewan First Nation Bands; equivalent Métis leaders.
+- Indigenous Leaders: Elders, the Chief and Vice-Chiefs of the Federation of Sovereign Indigenous Nations (FSIN); the senior officers of the Tribal Councils; the Chiefs of Saskatchewan First Nation Bands; equivalent Métis leaders.

 - Leaders of Faith Communities: the Archbishop, or Senior Bishop in the Province, of the Anglican Church of Canada; the Archbishop of Regina and Metropolitan, or the Senior Bishop in the Province, of the Roman Catholic Church; the Bishop of the Saskatoon Eparchy of the Ukrainian Catholic Church; the President, or the Past President or the President-Elect, of the Saskatchewan Conference of The United Church of Canada; the Bishop of the Saskatchewan Synod of the Evangelical Lutheran Church in Canada; the senior representatives in the Province of the Alliance, Baptist, Mennonite, Orthodox and Presbyterian Churches and of the Jewish, Muslim and Hindu Faiths.
 (Relative precedence among the various religious leaders is determined by the date of appointment or election to their present office.) (see note 6)